lupyuen/lupyuen.github.io/src/visual.md

 Or implement as [__Variadic Functions in C__](https://en.cppreference.com/w/c/variadic), without the Compile-Time Type Checking.

-That's why Zig is a better target for Automatic Code Generation.
+That's why Zig is a better target for Automated Code Generation in Blockly.

 ![Expected firmware for our IoT Sensor Device](https://lupyuen.github.io/images/blockly-iot.jpg)